Khan Research Laboratories: National security and research program

+Corporate management

 Contract changes

 The KRL is owned by the federal Government of Pakistan and sponsors the laboratory through the Ministry of Defence as its continuing efforts to make the laboratory more efficient.
 In its early years, the Corps of Engineers had served its first prime contractor from 1976 until 1977.
 From 1977 till 1981, the Corps of Electrical and Mechanical Engineering served on the MoD's contract with Maj-Gen. Ali Nawab overseeing the lab's operations.
 Since then, the lab's corporate leadership has been entrusted with civilian leadership through contracts awarded by the MoD.

 At the behest of the laboratory director in 1981, the tender was opened to the University of Karachi and the Government College University to oversee its operations.
 The KRL's research and university affiliation with the University of Karachi still continues to this date.

 With the formation of the federal National Command Authority in 2001, the agency took over the lab's business operations when it awarded the Strategic Plans Division as KRL's prime contractor, which it has been managing the lab operation since 2004.

-In 2010, the Strategic Plans Division won its first contract with Malaysian Armed Forces when it was reported that the KRL was to a contractor for weapons export through the Malaysian businessman Shah Hakim Zain to export weapons to Malaysia.
+In 2010, the Strategic Plans Division won the first international contract for the KRL with Malaysian Armed Forces when it was reported that the KRL was to serve as a design and engineering contractor for conventional weapons export through the Malaysian Scomi Group.

+Sports

+Khan Research Laboratories Football Club, commonly abbreviated as KRL FC, is the football section of Khan Research Laboratories.
+The club has won Pakistan's top-flight football league multiple times.
+In the 2018–19 season, KRL FC recorded the highest average home league attendance in the top-tier football league of Pakistan.

+The average attendance per top-flight football league season and the club with the highest average attendance: